dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Format**: The `<run-id>` is a UUIDv4 string.
 -   **Collision Avoidance**: The use of UUIDv4 provides a high degree of confidence that each run will have a unique ID, preventing collisions between concurrent executions.

+### 3.6.
+Designing for Resilience

+-   **Compensation Patterns**: Given the lack of transactional guarantees, workflows that perform mutating operations across multiple repositories should be designed with resilience in mind.
+This can be achieved by using compensation patterns, where a failure in one part of the workflow triggers a compensating action to revert changes in another part.
+-   **Idempotency**: As mentioned in the `State & Resumption` section, designing steps to be idempotent is crucial for ensuring that they can be safely retried after a failure.

 ### 3.5.
 Container Runtime

 -   **Supported Runtimes**: The engine will support both Docker and Podman as container runtimes.
 It will detect the available runtime by looking for the respective executables in the system's `PATH`.